cwi-swat/testing-dsls-with-dsls/README.md

 ## QL: a DSL for Questionnaires

 The workshop is based on a DSL for questionnaires, called QL.
-QL allows you to define simple forms with conditions and computed values.
 A QL program consists of a form, containing questions.
 A question can be a normal question, that expects an answer (i.e. is answerable), or a computed question.
 A computed question has an associated expression which defines its value.

 Both kinds of questions have a prompt (to show to the user), an identifier (its name), and a type.
+The language supports boolean, integer and string types.

 Questions can be conditional and the conditional construct comes in two variants: **if** and **if-else**.
 A block construct using `{}` can be used to group questions.

 Questions are enabled and disabled when different values are entered, depending on their conditional context.

-A full type checker of QL detects:
-- references to undefined questions
-- duplicate question declarations with different types
-- conditions that are not of the type boolean
-- operands of invalid type to operators
-- duplicate labels (warning)
-- cyclic data and control dependencies

-The language supports boolean, integer and string types.

-Different data types in QL map to different (default) GUI widgets.
-For instance, boolean would be represented as checkboxes, integers as numeric sliders, and strings as text fields.

 Here’s a simple questionnaire in QL from the domain of tax filing:
 ```